oweb36/mws-docs/Characters/Air Conditioners/CKHSC.md

 If skin color matters, CKHSC is white.

 ## Personality
+TLDR: Wise, old, dogmatic.
+Unadaptable and closed traditionalist.
+Believes in and for the collective best.

 CKHSC an old person.
 He is a wise, but quite traditional guy.
 He is kinda like a grandfather to the MWS cast, but he knows he still needs to learn more about now and that he needs to start adapting.